Knife-wielding man fatally shot by El Centro police

-EL CENTRO -- A knife-wielding man who reportedly advanced on El Centro police was fatally shot by an officer at about 7 a.m.
+EL CENTRO — A knife-wielding man who reportedly advanced on El Centro police was fatally shot by police at about 7 a.m.
 Sunday near Main Street and Imperial Avenue, the El Centro Police Department reported.

-The man, identified as Manuel Gonzales Verdugo, age and city of residence unknown, had allegedly stolen several knives from Rite Aid and reportedly told employees he intended to kill an officer, an ECPD press release stated.
+The man, identified as 50-year-old Manuel Gonzales Verdugo of El Centro, had allegedly stolen several knives from Rite Aid and reportedly told employees he intended to kill an officer, the Police Department reported.

-Responding officers reportedly encountered Verdugo in the Rite Aid parking lot in the 1500 block of West Main Street and ordered him to drop the knives, ECPD reported.

-Verdugo reportedly refused to comply with officers' commands and allegedly charged at the officers, resulting in one officer deploying the beanbag shotgun in an attempt to subdue Verdugo, the press release stated.

 (0) comments